CLICK HERE TO ENROLL to Become a Mentor for 2024-2025

 To be successful in the Mentorship Program and the course assignments, students will need an active role in a research project

-Includes: 1) Annual Background Check 2) Protection of Minors Training
+includes 1) Annual Background Check 2) Protection of Minors Training

 Frequently Asked Questions